 Adato knew that it was easier to raise young children while working as a researcher than as a Producer/Director.
 “I knew that when you became a producer “the buck stops here”.
 As a film researcher I could work from home a certain amount of time.
 Some years I could work three days a week which is ideal.
 And I remember Perry Wolff saying, Perry Miller Adato’s three days are like somebody else’s five.
 So I was being paid for three days, but I was working five.” [xxv] She and Neil moved to Westport, Connecticut, a suburb of New York.
 She loved being in the country, having a garden and walking on the beach.
 “I have a very intense feeling about nature, an intense appreciation and sensitivity about nature,” Adato says.
 But she spent four to five hours a day commuting to work in the city.
 “I was trying to do it all and do it perfectly,” Adato says.
 “At that time, it was rare for a woman with a film and television career to have a family.
 “I really feel I had it all, but you pay a price; you’re full of guilt all the time,” Adato says.
 “This was before the women’s movement.”
-Today, her daughters speak of realizing that their household was different from those of their friends.
-But they express great respect for their mother’s career and achievement.
-Both Laurie and Michelle have become career women themselves.
+Today, her daughters speak of realizing that their household was different from those of most of their friends.
+But they express great respect for their mother’s career and achievement and note that she was a dedicated and loving mother throughout their childhood and adult lives.
+Both Laurie and Michelle have vibrant careers themselves.

 In the 1960’s, a new force arose in the American documentary world—public television.
 The Ford Foundation, which had financed the Sunday afternoon CBS arts program Omnibus , wanted to support primetime Cultural Programming.
 The result was National Educational Television, an organization that would both produce and distribute national programs.
 In 1964, Adato was asked to come onboard to do film research for a program called History of the Negro People.
 She would move up to become Associate Producer of the multi-part series.
 Jac Venza also had moved from CBS to NET as Executive Producer of cultural programs.
 While Venza was producing The Creative Person , a series profiling artists, Adato’s knowledge of available films again became central to production decisions.
 If she could find footage to illustrate a certain subject then the program could be done.
 Adato initiated several productions.
 She suggested one on the poet Dylan Thomas because she knew that there was an existing short film on him that could be used in a larger program.
 She persisted in urging Venza to do it.
 He recalls: “I said, ‘you know why don’t you just do it?’
 She says, ‘what do you mean?’
 I said,’ why don’t you direct it?
 You’ve been working with everyone as a support, since you have the real passion about this…why don’t you put together a proposal, then why don’t you produce and direct it?’”
 She did.
 Dylan Thomas-The World I Breathe (NET 1968) was her debut as a Producer/Director.
 She used recordings of Thomas reading his own work, illustrating them with selected images.
 For the first time, she had to plan all the camera moves over the stills.
 “I had never done it before,” she says, “and I found out that I knew how to do it.
 I had seen so many films on art you know, that I obviously had learned something.
 And I guess maybe I had a feel for it.
 I just had a feel for it.”
 She also wanted to include a scene from Under Milk Wood , Thomas’ play.
 So for the first time she directed actors.
 She was nervous.
 But Venza encouraged her.
 “He said ‘Perry you can do it.
 There’s no question in my mind.
 You can do it.’ [xxvi] Her acting experience helped give her confidence as well.
 Venza says: “It didn’t occur to me that she couldn’t do it.
 She had by now all this experience, watching how her work was converted into programs.
 So she had a terrific training for that move into becoming a producer-director.” [xxvii] “Adato concludes “And of course I did it.
 If you have to do something, you do it.
 And it turned out very well.”
 The film won a national Emmy Award for Outstanding Achievement in a Cultural Documentary.